Tennessee Valley Authority

 Auditor/Evaluator

-The TVA Office of the Inspector General has five departments in our Audits and Evaluations team: Contract Audits, Information Technology Audits, Financial and Operational Audits, Evaluations, and Organizational Effectiveness.
+The TVA Office of the Inspector General has five departments in our Audits and Evaluations team: Contract Audits, Information Technology Audits, Financial and Operational Audits, Evaluations - Operations, and Evaluations - Projects.

 Contract Audits conducts contract compliance audits and contract pre-award examinations.
 In addition, this department performs audits of TVA contracting processes and provides claims assistance as well as litigation support.